jtmuller5/jtmuller5.github.io/content/posts/chrome-extensions/create-a-chrome-extension-with-react-typescript-tailwind-and-vite/index.md

 ## Introduction

-In this tutorial, we’ll build a Chrome extension using React, TypeScript, Tailwind CSS, and [Vite](https://vite.dev/).
+In this tutorial, we'll build a Chrome extension using React, TypeScript, Tailwind CSS, and [Vite](https://vite.dev/).
 Vite is a modern build tool that offers a fast and lean development experience.
-By the end of this guide, you’ll have a fully functional Chrome extension with a popup and side panel, all powered by React components styled with [Tailwind CSS](https://tailwindcss.com/).
+By the end of this guide, you'll have a fully functional Chrome extension with a popup and side panel, all powered by React components styled with [Tailwind CSS](https://tailwindcss.com/).

 Prerequisites